rohan2017/BMP388_DEV_I2C/README.md

 BMP388_DEV bmp388(21, HSPI, SPI1);		// Set up HSPI port communications on the ESP32
 ```

 By default the I2C runs in fast mode at 400kHz and SPI at 1MHz.
-However it is possible to change the clock speed using the set clock function:
+However it is possible to change either the I2C or SPI clock speed using the set clock function:

 ```
 bmp388.setClock(4000000);			// Set the SPI clock to 4MHz